Brian Dooreck MD

 How are hemorrhoids diagnosed and treated?

 More often than not, hemorrhoids clear up on their own anywhere between 7 to 10 days.
-When they do not, and they cause continual bleeding, pain, or discomfort then the following treatments may be applied:
+When they do not, and they cause continual bleeding, pain, or discomfort, then the following treatments may be applied:

-Low-intensity exercise: Workouts such as yoga, swimming, or even basic stretching can aid in hemorrhoid relief due to encouraging more regular bowel movements with minimal straining.
+Low-intensity exercise: Workouts such as yoga, swimming, or basic stretching can aid in hemorrhoid relief due to encouraging more regular bowel movements with minimal straining.

 Warm water soaks: Doing this can aid in reducing pain and swelling.